Somorovd/card-game-system/v1/notes/slay-the-spire.md

 ## General

 Using ideas from existing code to create the relics from Slay the Spire.
 This will help explore wider range of ideas to inform the future code.

 - Events like "on_combat_start" are realistically probably something more like "on_state_change" with a validator `EventDataValidator("state_to", "combat")`, or some ENUM value.
 - `on_player_` events will have a default validator of AttachedPlayerValidator() unless kwarg `use_defaults=False`

 ## Relics

+### Starter

 **Burning Blood** - At the end of combat, heal 6 HP